JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ```
 {kotlin-runnable="true"}

-The `equals()` function for a `data object` ensures that all objects that have the type of your `data object` are considered equal.
+The `.equals()` function for a `data object` ensures that all objects that have the type of your `data object` are considered equal.
-In most cases, you will only have a single instance of your data object at runtime (after all, a `data object` declares a singleton).
+In most cases, you will only have a single instance of your `data object` at runtime (after all, a `data object` declares a singleton).
 However, in the edge case where another object of the same type is generated at runtime (for example, by using platform
 reflection with `java.lang.reflect` or a JVM serialization library that uses this API under the hood), this ensures that
 the objects are treated as being equal.